Anonymous3445/VotIE/README.md

 ## Project Status

 The VotIE framework is **fully implemented and validated** for research use.
 The codebase is actively maintained to ensure reproducibility of published results.
+Complete dataset not yet available.

 ---